Yugivarma/Customer-Churn-Prediction/README.md

 Ensure you have Flask installed.
 If not, install it using `pip install Flask`.

 ### 2️⃣ Run the Flask App
-Run the application script using 'python app.py' in the Anaconda Prompt.
+Run the application script using `python app.py` in the Anaconda Prompt.

 ### 3️⃣ Open in Browser
 (http://127.0.0.1:5000)